chrisjimenez/data-structures/README.md

 #### Data Structures
-Coursework for a data structures course I took at NYU.
+Some of the coursework for a data structures course I took at NYU.